ObernhumerMichael/crypto_strategies/README.md

 # This is my strategy portfolio

-In here I document various strategy and testing results.
+In here I document various strategies and testing results.

 The strategies should be documented according to the following template.